Securing name resolution in the IoT: DNS over CoAP: Empirical View on IoT DNS Traffic

 \subsection{Data Corpus}

-Identifying \ac{IoT}-specific traffic is challenging.
-We rely on data from three common projects, YourThings~\cite{alam2019yourthings}, IoTFinder~\cite{ppaa2020iotfinder}, and MonIoTr~\cite{rdcmkh2019moniotr}, all collected throughout 2019, which captured and annotated \ac{IoT}~traffic based on ground truth.
+Identifying IoT-specific traffic is challenging.
+We rely on data from three common projects, Your\-Things~\cite{alam2019yourthings}, IoTFinder~\cite{ppaa2020iotfinder}, and MonIoTr~\cite{rdcmkh2019moniotr}, all collected throughout 2019, which captured and annotated IoT~traffic based on ground truth.
 YourThings and IoTFinder also provide traffic from desktop computers, phones, tablets, gaming consoles, and Wi-Fi access points.
 We exclude such traffic.
-All three \ac{IoT} data sets include both unicast \ac{DNS} and \ac{mDNS}~\cite{RFC-6762} traffic.
-As \ac{mDNS} is integral to \ac{DNS-SD}, which is used in many use cases for \ac{IoT} device discovery, we keep \ac{mDNS} traffic.
-Overall, the aggregation of all three data sources include data from over 90 consumer-grade \ac{IoT} devices by more than 50 manufacturers and contains 0.2~million \ac{DNS} and \ac{mDNS} queries and 1.3~million corresponding responses in total.
+All three IoT data sets include both unicast DNS and multicast DNS~(mDNS)~\cite{RFC-6762} traffic.
+As mDNS is integral to DNS Service Discovery (DNS-SD), which is used in many use cases for IoT device discovery, we keep mDNS traffic.
+Overall, the aggregation of all three data sources include data from over 90 consumer-grade IoT devices by more than 50 manufacturers and contains 0.2~million DNS and mDNS queries and 1.3~million corresponding responses in total for a total of 2336 unique names.
 The IoTFinder data only contains responses but we can infer the queries from their question section.

-To compare \ac{IoT}-specific \ac{DNS} traffic with \ac{DNS} traffic from common Internet devices, we leverage sFlow~\cite{RFC-3176} samples collected in January 2022 at a European IXP.
-Our \ac{IXP} data contains 1.6~million unicast \ac{DNS} queries and 2.4~million responses and is based on a sampling rate of 1/16000 packets.
+To compare IoT-specific DNS traffic with DNS traffic from common Internet devices, we leverage sFlow~\cite{RFC-3176} samples collected in January 2022 at a European IXP\@.
+Our IXP data contains 1.6~million unicast DNS queries and 2.4~million responses and is based on a sampling rate of 1/16000 packets.
 Packets are truncated to 128~bytes.
 For privacy regulation compliance, we strip all names and replace them with the target analysis data (\eg name lengths) before exporting them for our analysis.
+As such, we were not able to count the total number of unique names.
 Before stripping, we confirmed that no side effects on the name lengths were introduced due to query name minimization~\cite{RFC-7816}.